Jethus/crescendo-stage/src/content/tabs/custom-built.md

 ---

 <h2>Built for you</h2>
 <p>Tailored AI and automation workflows designed around your unique business processes.
-Our team of data scientists and engineers collaborates with you to define objectives, map data flows, and deliver a solution that scales with your growth.</p>
+Our team of data scientists and engineers collaborate with you to define objectives, map data flows, and deliver a solution that scales with your growth.</p>
 <h3>Includes</h3>
 <ul>
 <li>Discovery & scoping</li>